2018 marks the introduction of The Denis Roussel Award on Rfotofolio.

 June 5, 2018 midnight CST is the deadline.

 July 25, 2018 results will be announced on rfotofolio.org

 We are leaving the fee for entry as the amount you want to donate so that we do not exclude anyone.
 When you participate in our call for entry you are supporting Rfotofolio, our mission and grants.
 Thank you.

 This award is open to all photographers that work in historical/alternative processes.
 This includes silver gelatin.
 Three dimensional work is also accepted.
-Digital negatives are the only part of the process that may be made with the help of a computer.

 Please submit 6 to 10 images of your work, please submit 6 to 10 images to email@example.com.